s-ol/alive/docs/internals/writing_extensions.md

 constructor is preferred, and it is only moved to `Op:setup` if the output type depends on the arguments received.

-There are four types of `Result`s that can be created:
+There are three types of `Result`s that can be created:

 - `SigStream`s track *continuous values*.
 They can only have one value per tick, and downstream Ops will not update when a *SigStream* has been set